 This framework can be easily adapted for any sized organisation.
 Westpac make sure to also include measurement metrics to quantify the organisational returns from investing in stakeholder engagement.

-I hope this introduction to stakeholder relations helps your business to adopt a purposeful and proactive approach to engaging with your various audiences to achieve better business outcomes.
-As Daniel Pink put it “Treat everyone as you’d treat your grandmother, but assume that Grandma has eighty thousand Twitter followers” [from To Sell is Human].
+I hope this introduction to stakeholder relations helps your organisation to adopt a purposeful and proactive approach to engaging with your various audiences to achieve better business outcomes.
+As Daniel Pink put it, “Treat everyone as you’d treat your grandmother, but assume that Grandma has eighty thousand Twitter followers” [from To Sell is Human].